brillout/wildcard-api/readme.md

 callable in the browser.
 Nothing more, nothing less.

-To retrieve and mutate data, you can directly use SQL or an ORM.
+To retrieve and mutate data, you can direclty use SQL or an ORM.

 ~~~js
 // Node.js server